CoffeePoweredComputers/p3dnd-think-aloud/_sources/index.rst

 The three parts are:

+- Pre Survey - Questions about your experience and confidence in computing
 - Introduction - Materials to get you familiar with the types of problems in this study
 - Practice - Practice problems
 - Post Test - Post test problems